dgketchum/MT_Rsense/gsflow_prep/README.txt

 5. Run batch_sequence.py through flow_parameters().
 Observe initial stream network, and change DEM_ADJ according
     to instructions in the tutorial.
 Re-run flow_parameters().
 Run crt_fill_parameters(), examine.
 Re-run these two steps if necessary.
 See the gsflow-arcpy readme at github.com/dgketchum/gsflow-arcpy/README.txt.

+Fix the .params file:
+1. In unix, open each .params file and :set ff=unix then :wq! to remove the carraige return characters.
+2. Set nlake and nlake_hrus to their true values.